Mahadi-Ahmed/mahadia-spotifyData/README.md

 - [x] Try seeding data with a small subset of spotify data
 - [] Redesign tables:
     - [x] refactor playback table
+    - [x] dont use serial as pk for playback table, create a composite unique key instead
-    - [] add functions, create, delete & insert for podcast table
+    - [x] add functions, create, delete & insert for podcast table
     - [] add functions, create, delete & insert for media table
-    - [] dont use serial as pk for playback table, create a composite unique key instead
-    - [] add some prefix to track & podcast id
+    - [x] add some prefix to track & podcast id
 - [] output logs after running the inserts should be a count of rows inserted for each table & also save the id of failed/errored inserts in an "audit.txt" file
 - [] write tests
 - [] batch db inserts